as-pect/as-pect/README.md

 ## CLI

-To access the help screen, use the `--help` flag.
+To access the help screen, use the `--help` flag, which prints the following:

 <!-- markdownlint-disable MD013 MD031 -->
 <!--